-Looking to incorporate some NC jam, smoked fish, pasta and more int your menu?
-Consider these spots
+Looking to incorporate some NC jam, smoked fish, pasta and more into your menu?
+Consider these small shops in Raleigh.

 If there’s anything we’ve learned this past year, it’s that there’s much good to be found close to home.
 In crafting your mother’s day brunches, dinner party charcuterie boards, or even just trying a new recipe, here are a few places in the Raleigh area where you can find beloved, North Carolina-made products.

 Head to this counter at Transfer Co.
 Food Hall for Italian-style meats sourced from North Carolina cattle and pig farms.
 Grab a batch of their house-made pasta while you’re there.

 Fill your pantry with things like pasta sauce from Raleigh restaurant Gravy, NOFO’s in-house coffee blends, nut butters and spreads from Durham’s Big Spoon Roasters, and a host of other Carolina-made jams and snacks.

 2014 Fairview Road | nofo.com

 State Farmers Market